michelcrypt4d4mus/ethecycle/README.md

 git clone https://github.com/michelcrypt4d4mus/ethecycle.git
 cd ethecycle

+# Generate ssh key pair your containers can use to talk to each other and create some .env files:
+scripts/docker/container_file_setup.sh

 # Edit local copy of .env to set TXION_DATA_DIR as the location of some txion CSVs
-cp .env.example .env
-cp .env.neo4j.example .env.neo4j

-# Use vi or whatever editor you prefer to set variables in .env
+# NOTE: After the first build you may want to set REBUILD_CHAIN_ADDRESS_DB to avoid rebuilding
+#       the chain addresses DB every time.
 vi .env

-# Generate an ssh key pair your containers can use to talk to each other and some .env files:
-scripts/docker/container_file_setup.sh

 # When you run this command docker-compose should build everything and leave you in a
 # bash shell, at which point you can run 'bpython' to get a python REPL etc.